 Litigation over separation, divorce and child custody is often emotionally charged.
-Our goal is to assist our clients in navigating through the litigation process and the issues that necessarily arise in conjunction with divorce, such as equitable division, custody arrangements, child support and alimony
+Our goal is to assist our clients in navigating through the litigation process and the issues that necessarily arise in conjunction with divorce, such as equitable division, custody arrangements, child support and alimony.

 Child support is generally calculated using the South Carolina Child Support Guidelines.
-These guidelines take into account a variety of factors including the gross monthly income of both parties, the cost of any work related day care, any health insurance premium covering the minor children and any other child for whom a party is legally responsible.
-We will work to establish the appropriate amount of child support under the guidelines or whether a deviation from the guidelines is appropriate.
+These guidelines take into account a variety of factors including the gross monthly income of both parties, the cost of any work-related day care, any health insurance premium covering the minor child(ren), and any other child(ren) for whom a party is legally responsible.
+View more

 Alimony or separate